Load balancing (computing): Hierarchy

 Adapting to the hardware structures seen above, there are two main categories of load balancing algorithms.
 On the one hand, the one where tasks are assigned by “master” and executed by “workers” who keep the master informed of the progress of their work, and the master can then take charge of assigning or reassigning the workload in case of the dynamic algorithm.
 The literature refers to this as master-worker architecture.
 On the other hand, the control can be distributed between the different nodes.
 The load balancing algorithm is then executed on each of them and the responsibility for assigning tasks (as well as re-assigning and splitting as appropriate) is shared.
 The last category assumes a dynamic load balancing algorithm.

 Since the design of each load balancing algorithm is unique, the previous distinction must be qualified.
 Thus, it is also possible to have an intermediate strategy, with, for example, "master" nodes for each sub-cluster, which are themselves subject to a global "master".
 There are also multi-level organizations, with an alternation between master-slave and distributed control strategies.
 The latter strategies quickly become complex and are rarely encountered.
 Designers prefer algorithms that are easier to control.

 Adaptation to larger architectures (scalability)

 In the context of algorithms that run over the very long term (servers, cloud...), the computer architecture evolves over time.
 However, it is preferable not to have to design a new algorithm each time.

-An extremely important parameter of a load balancing algorithm is therefore its ability to adapt to scalable hardware architecture.
+One parameter of a load balancing algorithm is therefore its ability to adapt to scalable hardware architecture.
 This is called the scalability of the algorithm.
 An algorithm is called scalable for an input parameter when its performance remains relatively independent of the size of that parameter.

 When the algorithm is capable of adapting to a varying number of computing units, but the number of computing units must be fixed before execution, it is called moldable.
 If, on the other hand, the algorithm is capable of dealing with a fluctuating amount of processors during its execution, the algorithm is said to be malleable.
 Most load balancing algorithms are at least moldable.